jensdepuydt/tahoe-recovery/README.md

 or if you are on Linux https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html

-you can skip the Downloading macOS part as this repo will that for you
+you can skip the Downloading macOS part as this repo will do that for you

 ## ⚠️ Legal Notice & Disclaimer